Larry Nassar loses last appeal in sexual assault scandal

 Nassar pleaded guilty to sexually assaulting gymnasts and other athletes with his hands under the guise of medical treatment for hip and leg injuries.
 He worked at Michigan State University and at Indianapolis-based USA Gymnastics, traveling the world with the elites of the sport.

-“Our Constitution does not allow for cruel and unusual punishment,” the judge said.
+“Our Constitution does not allow for cruel and unusual punishment,” Aquilina told Nassar.
 “If it did, I have to say I might allow what he did to all of these beautiful souls, these young women in their childhood.
 I would allow someone or many people to do to him what he did to others.”

 Nassar subsequently received another 40-year sentence in a separate case in a neighboring county.